cvhariharan/cvhariharan/README.md

-110 is the side of the smallest square that can be tiled with distinct integer-sided squares.
+240 is the smallest number with 20 divisors.